imahungrypanda/Tetris/README.md

 This game will be able to do the following:

 - [ ] Start and pause
-- [ ] Rotate, drop, and increase the speed of the pieces as more lines are cleared.
+- [ ] Rotate, drop, and increase the speed of the pieces as more lines are cleared
+- [ ] Panda/Zen theme
 - [ ] Instructions on how to play in the sidebar
 - [ ] Production README